 (E) filing of proposed orders; and

-(F) filing of exceptions to any proposed order.
+(E) filing of exceptions to any proposed order.

-(d) In the event the parties agree that the proceeding should not be bifurcated, thenthe general rate base cutoff date shall be determined by the presiding officer, with due consideration of the input of the parties.
+(d) In the event the parties agree that the proceeding should not be bifurcated, thenIf applicable, the general rate base and major project cutoff date shall be determined by the presiding officer, with due consideration of the input of the parties.

 (e) The presiding officer may do the following:

 (1) Equitably divide the time allotted to the various procedural steps based upon all relevant factors.
-However, in general, approximately three (3) months should be allotted for the preparation and issuance of an order after the submission of any exceptions to a proposed order.
+However, in general, approximately three (3) months90 days should be allotted for the preparation and issuance of an order after the submission of any exceptions to a proposed order.

+(2) Upon the request of the electing utility, extend the procedural schedule for the amount of time requested.

-(2) extend the procedural schedule to twelve (12) months for good cause .
+(3) In addition to (2), extend the procedural schedule to twelve (12) months for good cause one time not to exceed an additional sixty (60) days.
 Extensions beyond twelve (12) months shall only be allowed upon the concurrence of a majority of the commissioners.

 (Indiana Utility Regulatory Commission; 170 IAC 1-5-2.1; filed Jul 31, 2009, 8:28 a.m.: 20090826-IR-170080670FRA; readopted filed Jun 9, 2015, 3:18 p.m.: 20150708-IR-170150103RFA)